langston-barrett/tree-splicer/README.md

 You can build a released version from [crates.io][crates-io].
 You'll need the Rust compiler and the [Cargo][cargo] build tool. [rustup][rustup] makes it very easy to obtain these.
-Then, to install the reducer for the language `<LANG>`,
+Then, to install the generator for the language `<LANG>`,
 run:

 ```